+(2) "University personnel" means any:
-- (2) "University personnel" means any: - a.
-Applicant for employment or promotion with The University of North Carolina or any of its institutions or entities whether full-time or part-time, or

-- b.
-Independent contractor or employee of an independent contractor of The University of North Carolina, or any of its institutions or entities, if the independent contractor carries out duties customarily performed by university personnel, whether paid with federal, State, local, or other funds. - (3) "University" means The University of North Carolina, or any of its institutions or entities, including the University of North Carolina Health Care System. - (b) The Board of Trustees of each constituent institution of the University shall adopt a policy on whether and under what circumstances an applicant for a position or promotion at that constituent institution shall be required to be checked for a criminal history before the applicant is offered an unconditional job or promotion.
-The Board of Governors of The University of North Carolina shall adopt such a policy for the General Administration, and the Board of Directors of the UNC Health Care System shall adopt a policy for the Health Care System.
+- Applicant for employment or promotion with The University of North Carolina or any of its institutions or entities whether full-time or part-time, or - b.
+Independent contractor or employee of an independent contractor of The University of North Carolina, or any of its institutions or entities, if the independent contractor carries out duties customarily performed by University personnel, whether paid with federal, State, local, or other funds. - (3) "University" means The University of North Carolina, or any of its institutions or entities, including the University of North Carolina Health Care System. - (b) The Board of Governors shall adopt a policy to be applied uniformly to all constituent institutions of the University and the General Administration.
+The Board of Directors of the University of North Carolina Health Care System shall adopt a policy to be applied uniformly to the Health Care System.
+Each policy shall specify whether and under what circumstances an applicant for a position or promotion shall be required to be checked for a criminal history before the applicant is offered an unconditional job or promotion.
 Each constituent institution and other entities of the University shall apply its policy uniformly in requiring applicants for University positions or promotions to be checked for a criminal history.
-The University may employ an applicant conditionally while the University is checking the person's criminal history and making a decision based on the results of the check.

-The University shall not require an applicant to pay for the criminal history check authorized under this subsection.

-(c) The Department of Justice shall provide to the University the criminal history from the State and National Repositories of Criminal Histories of any applicant for a University position or promotion in the University, or any of its institutions or entities, which requires a criminal history check.
+The University may employ an applicant conditionally while the University is checking the person's criminal history and making a decision based on the results of the check. - (c) The Department of Justice shall provide to the University the criminal history from the State and National Repositories of Criminal Histories of any applicant for a University position or promotion in the University, or any of its institutions or entities, which requires a criminal history check.
 The University shall require the person to be checked by the Department of Justice to (i) be fingerprinted and to provide any additional information required by the Department of Justice to a person designated by the University, or to the local sheriff or the municipal police, whichever is more convenient for the person, and (ii) sign a form consenting to the check of the criminal record and to the use of fingerprints and other identifying information required by the repositories.
-The University shall consider refusal to consent when making employment decisions and decisions with regard to independent contractors.
+The University shall consider refusal to consent when making employment decisions and decisions with regard to independent contractors. - (d) The University shall review the criminal history it receives on a person.

-The University shall not require an applicant to pay for being fingerprinted.

-- (d) The University shall review the criminal history it receives on a person.
 The University shall determine whether the results of the review indicate that the person (i) poses a threat to the physical safety of students or personnel, or (ii) has demonstrated that he or she does not have the integrity or honesty to fulfill his or her duties as a University employee and shall use the information when making employment decisions and decisions with regard to independent contractors.
 The University shall make written findings with regard to how it used the information when making employment decisions and decisions with regard to independent contractors.
 The University may delegate any of the duties in this section to one or more of its administrators. - (e) All the information received by the University through the checking of the criminal history in accordance with this section is privileged information and is not a